cswaroop/resumes/flipkart-product-manager.md

 ### Engineering Manager, Supply Chain Analytics, EKA Software (Dec 2012 - Aug 2014)
 EKA is a leader in commodity management software.

 Lead a New Product Initiative developing a supply chain and logistics software for CPG industries optimizing Suppliers, Processors, Warehouses, Stores, Products etc. minimizing the costs.
-The solution allows to create various what-if scenarios for catering to real-time needs.
+The solution allows to create various what-if scenarios simulation for catering to real-time needs.

 ### Senior Manager, Data anlaytics, Ocwen Financial (May 2010 - Aug 2012)